olivereanderson/wasm_presentation/wasm_binaries/README.md

-The wasm binaries created by the rust and binaryen toolchain are kept here.
+The wasm binaries created by the rust and binaryen toolchains are kept here.